emoncms/emoncms/docs/WindowsInstall.md

 To create a database in phpmyadmin, click on Databases at the top, then enter 'emoncms' in the text input box and click create.

 When, in phpmyadmin, the database has been created, a new user must also be created on host "localhost" (not "%") and have a password set.
 When the user has been created, the user needs to have "all" privileges over the new database that has just been created (scroll down for Database-specific privileges).
-Those 4 items - the new user name, password, "localhost" and database name are the values that go into the settings.php file.
+Those 4 items - the new user name, password, "localhost" and database name are the values that go into the settings.ini file.

 **Note:** this user isn't necessarily the same as one of the users who are allowed to register in emoncms once it's running.